 Secondly, we relax the assumption that 12 full years of education are necessary to complete a secondary school degree.
 Albeit absence in school due to individual reasons indeed leads to significant negative effects on achievements, a moderate instructional loss shared by many students in the same school may not cause the same dramatic and unrecoverable educational loss (e.g. Kubitschek et al., 2005).
+Furthermore, in case of moderate instructional losses the education systems in certain countries might enable extensions for pupils to complete the school year (see e.g. UNESCO et al., 2020).
 Therefore, we estimate the likelihoods of secondary school completion setting different thresholds for the post-pandemic counterfactual: 11.75 and 11.5 years.
 These applications provide a more conservative estimate than the strict threshold of 12 years of schooling.
 In these cases, the assumption is that children will complete secondary education despite of the pandemic if their reported education in absence of the shock is a completed secondary degree or higher, and the suffered instructional loss is not higher than 25% or 50% of the school year.
 We observe that in these applications the gap in the completion of secondary schooling with respect to the regular year without COVID-19 is lower, and in few countries it may even vanish.
 However, even in the less stringent threshold level there are still remarkable differences with respect to the baseline in 11 of the 17 countries in the region.
 These results are shown in Figure S3 in the Supplemental Material.